 Senior Research & Development Engineer

-Keith founded Adaptive Aerospace Group in 2003 after a 20-year career of aerospace research and development.
+Keith founded Adaptive Aerospace Group (AAG) in 2003 after a 20-year career of aerospace research and development.
 His career path started with an Associate of Science Degree from Chowan College followed by both Bachelor and Master of Science Degrees in Aerospace Engineering from North Carolina State University.
 Keith’s Master’s Degree research and thesis were supported by NASA Langley and was a study of aerodynamic concepts for improving low speed performance of supersonic aircraft.
-The research included wind tunnel and computation fluid dynamics experiments.

-Keith preferred research and development so he left WSI and formed Adaptive Aerospace Group to get back to what he enjoys: trying to figure out things that don’t work yet.
+After seeing the system to market Keith formed Adaptive Aerospace Group in 2003 to focus on advancing ideas from low technology levels to levels closer to commercial viability.
 The company name comes from a suggestion from a friend who noted Keith’s “Adaptive” career.
 The company has grown and supported graduate students that are now in industry and others that remain at AAG.
-Keith enjoyed mentoring them.
-Keith is technical manager of the work at AAG now that includes work on NASA’s Low-Boom Supersonic demonstrator, integration of UAS in the NAS, NextGen Air Traffic Control concepts, and advanced avionics concepts.
+Keith and other senior engineers at AAG enjoy mentoring the students and young engineers on the team.
+Keith is technical manager of the broad range of work at AAG now and leads business development.
+He is also AAG’s company pilot.

-Keith earned his private pilot’s license early in his career.
-It was a dream of his since going up with an uncle when he was 8 years old.
-Being a pilot has proven to be very helpful in understanding and communicating with the test pilots as well as developing and performing verification and validation of the piloted simulations.
+Keith earned a private pilot’s license early in his career.
+Being a pilot has been very helpful in understanding and communicating with test pilots as well as developing and performing verification and validation of the piloted simulations.
 It also proved to be highly motivating while developing Pilot Weather Adviser and bringing it to market.
-Keith now holds a Commercial/Instrument Rating and flies the company’s Cessna R182 for business travel and to evaluate various systems.
-His flying and engineering experience are both key to his current roles in RTCA SC-228, working to develop requirements for integrating Unmanned Aircraft Systems in the National Airspace System.
+Keith now holds a Commercial License and Instrument Rating and flies the company’s Cessna R182 for business travel and to evaluate various systems.
+More recently his flying and engineering experience are both key to his current roles in RTCA SC-228, working to develop requirements for integrating Unmanned Aircraft Systems in the National Airspace System.

-Outside work Keith enjoys flying, golf, kayaking, photography, and traveling adventures.
+Outside work Keith enjoys flying, golf, kayaking, photography, bicycling, and traveling adventures.